AvantiPoint/avantipoint.packages/ReadMe.md

 ## Authentication

-To authenticate your users you will need to implement `INuGetAuthenticationService`.
+To authenticate your users you will need to implement `IPackageAuthenticationService`.
 If you're new to creating your own NuGet feed then it's important that you understand a few basics here on authentication with NuGet feeds.

 While there are indeed custom authentication brokers that you could provide the NuGet client this can provide a lot more complexity than should otherwise be needed.
 For this reason we try to stick to some standards for what the NuGet client expects out of box.
 With that said we recognize 2 user roles currently.